fontikar/DIY_Rpkg/README.md

 This file is also neatly rendered here: https://fontikar.github.io/RLadiesCAL_Rpkg/

-I have included clipboard function for each chunk so its easier for everyone to follow along the workshop!
+I have included the clipboard function for each chunk so its easier for everyone to follow along the workshop!

 ### Meta data